mahendransaminathan/UserRecordManager/README.md

 5. Install SQLite Extension for VS Code (Look for the SQLite extension by alexcvzz)
 6. Go to src folder
 7. Run the following commands to create a Database
-   • dotnet ef migrations add InitialCreate
+   • dotnet ef migrations add InitialCreate1
    • dotnet ef database update
 8. Run the following command from Terminal - dotnet run